-Percentile, decile, and Quartile are frequently used to identify the position of the observation in a SAS dataset.
+Percentile, decile, and Quartile are frequently used to identify the observation position in a SAS dataset.

-Percentile is used to identify the position of any value in a group.
-Percentile is denoted as P which is the value of the data at which percentage of the data lie below that value.
+The percentile is used to identify the position of any value in a group.
+The percentile is denoted as P, which is the value of the data at which percentage of the data lies below that value.

 Calculating percentile in SAS

-Decile is the value of percentile that decides the data into 10 equal parts.
+The decile is the percentile value that divides the data into ten equal parts.
 The first decile contains 10% of the data, the second decile contains the first 20% of the data and so on.

-Quartile divides the data into 4 equal parts.
-The first Quartile (Q1) contains 25% of the data, Q2 contains 50% of the data and it is also the median.
+Quartile divides the data into four equal parts.
+The first Quartile (Q1) contains 25% of the data, Q2 contains 50% of the data and the median.
 Q3 contains 75% of the data.

 Measures of Variation

-In Descriptive statistics, Measures of Variations helps us to understand the variability in the data.
-Predictive analytics like Regression explains variations in the outcome variable(Y) using the predictor variable (X). variability in the data is measured using the following techniques.
+In Descriptive statistics, Measures of Variations help us understand the data’s variability.
+Predictive analytics, like Regression, explains variations in the outcome variable(Y) using the predictor variable (X). variability in the data is measured using the following techniques.

 RANGE captures the data spread and is the difference between the maximum and minimum value of the data.